 How do we humanize our messages?
 How do we use stories to reveal the values in our brand?
 How do we turn the customer into the hero?

-At the Storytelling for Tech workshop we’ll show you how and also give you some practice toward helping you get there.
+At the Power of Story workshop we’ll show you how and also give you some practice toward helping you get there.

 We’ll also provide some powerful models that can help you organize your messages at a high level, using these same storytelling principles as a foundation.

-Who is the Storytelling for Tech workshop for?
+Who is the Power of Story workshop for?